 I Heart Crock Pots

 The crock pot is your best friend on a super busy day.
-It’s awesome to not have to throw something together at the busiest tie of day.
-But as an added bonus, people on different schedules can eat when they need to.
+It’s awesome to not have to throw something together at the busiest time of day.

 My favorite crock pot recipes are: